 A lessor under a social housing tenancy agreement may give notice of termination of the agreement (the existing agreement) to the tenant on the ground that the lessor has offered to enter into a new social housing tenancy agreement with the tenant in respect of alternative premises to the premises the subject of the existing agreement.

-[Section 71H inserted by No. 60 of 2011 s.
+[Section 71H inserted: No. 60 of 2011 s.
 92.]

 71I.
 Review of decision to give notice on ground that tenant offered alternative social housing premises